cdl-geneseo/critical-digital-practices/mod-5/common-data-formats.md

 Foots Smith, "Sal's house, across the street"
 Tiger Jaws, My room
 ```
 To prevent the commas in the first three addresses from being interpreted as separators, we enclose each entire address value in quotation marks.
-We can omit the quotation marks for the fourth address, although no harm will come from using them there as well.
+We can omit the quotation marks for the fourth address, although no harm would come from using them there as well.

 Another approach we could take is to use `\` as an escape character before the non-separator commas, marking them as not to be understood as separators, thus: